Jef Neve

 Jef Neve (born 8 March 1977) is a Belgian jazz and classical music pianist and composer.

 Life and career

 Neve was born in Turnhout, Belgium.
 By the age of 14 he was composing music and playing in bands.
 He studied jazz and classical music at the Lemmensinstituut in Leuven and graduated in 2000.

+Not much later, he worked as a piano teacher and took the then 12-year-old Seppe Gebruers under his wing.

 Neve wrote the soundtrack for Felix Van Groeningen's Dagen Zonder Lief.
 He also composed for the VRT series In Vlaamse Velden (In Flanders Fields).
 The pianist played on Ludovic Bource's soundtrack for The Artist.

 The Guardians reviewer of Neve's 2008 release Soul in a Picture commented that the pianist's playing contained "a very personal language, one which draws freely on classical music and – aided and abetted by Piet Verbist (bass) and Teun Verbruggen (drums) – has the impetus of jazz and rock".

 Neve appeared on José James' 2010 album For All We Know.

 Discography

 An asterisk (*) indicates that the year is that of release.